 The focus of their winemaking is on food friendly and balanced showings, wines that are lower in alcohol with excellent acidity.
 These are wines that are very much ready to drink upon release but can also be aged for a number of years.

-The 2017 MS Torun Winery Cabernet Sauvignon offers a diversity of mostly red fruit aromatics including raspberry, cranberry and red cherry.
-Also a very subtle hint of dry rock, red vine licorice and as the wine breathes notes of milk chocolate.
+The 2017 M.S.
+Torun Winery Cabernet Sauvignon offers a diversity of mostly red fruit aromatics including raspberry, cranberry and red cherry.
+Also, a very subtle hint of dry rock, red vine licorice and as the wine breathes notes of milk chocolate.
 There is an appealing freshness to the aromatics.
-Also slightly savory.
-Lighter style in body, wonderfully balanced across the palate.
-Drinks very well in its youth – the wine is seamless with no harsh edges.
+Also, slightly savory.
+Lighter style in body, this wine is wonderfully balanced across the palate.
+Drinks very well in its youth; the wine is seamless with no harsh edges.
 Shows flavors of raspberry, cranberry, red cherry and currant with a tart undertone but not overtly so.
 Finer showing tannins linger softly along with the fruit and a hint of dry tobacco leaf.
 The finish is soft and supple and immediately begs another sip.

 The wines are sold direct through their website and through a handful of Kurdish restaurants in the United States from San Diego to Washington DC and New York among several other locations.
-For more information, to schedule a visit or to purchase wine and a select number of products grown on the ranch, visit: www.mstorunwinery.com
+For more information, to schedule an always memorable visit or to purchase wine and a select number of products grown on the ranch, visit: www.mstorunwinery.com